ykallday/BookStart/README.md

 ![Getting Started](/bookstart-app/src/components/images/Screen%20Shot%202023-03-03%20at%206.40.44%20AM.png)

 ## The Open Library API
 The open library API features thousands of books and book editions.
 I chose this API for the multitude of information it provided for each book.
-I am using Axios to pull this information in to my project via multiple API calls, as this API features different differentn information at different endpoints.
+I am using Axios to pull this information in to my project via multiple API calls, as this API features different information at different endpoints.

 ## Technologies Used:
 This project was built using Axios, React, Javascript, and HTML/CSS and uses a variety of React Hooks, including useState, useContext, and useEffect, along with Routes and Links from the React Router DOM.
 I used Material Design Builder to assist with building a color palette for my application, as well as Google Fonts to import my font.